Gallery Artist Group Exhibition

 - view profile

-I studied drawing and painting in California through the 1970s, held residencies in Barcelona and Paris in the 1980s, and since the mid 1990s have engaged in a passionate study of Asian art.
-I began using encaustic in 1985, before there were any books or classes on it.
+I studied drawing and painting in California through the 1970s, held extended residencies in Barcelona and Paris in the 1980s, and since the mid 1990s have engaged in a passionate study of Asian art.
+I began using encaustic around 1983, having seen an encaustic painting by Joseph Goldberg.
+This was before there were any books or classes on it.
+I looked it up in Ralph Meyer’s Handbook of Artists’ Materials and Techniques and did the best I could with it.
+I made up my own methods, some of which failed.
 With encaustic, I can bring together all of my other methods: oils, papers and inks, fabric, tar, and gold.
-My work draws on multiple lineages of art, culture and spiritual meaning.
+In any medium, my work draws on multiple lineages of art, culture and spiritual meaning.
+I finally got around to earning a BFA in 2005, and had a show that year at Traver Gallery, Tacoma.

+My first show with the Traver Sutton Gallery was in 1990.
+From that show, the Quarter saw Gallery in Portland took an interest and I showed there until they closed in 2000.
+I became familiar with many in the Portland art community and moved there in 1998.
 In September 2006, I curated “Impulse,” a national show of encaustic painting and sculpture at the Portland Art Center.
-I’ve participated in group exhibits at the Art Gym (Marylhurst University) and Portland Institute for Contemporary Art, and had a solo show at Oregon State University in 1995.
+I’ve participated in group exhibits at the Art Gym (Marylhurst University) and Portland Institute for Contemporary Art and had a solo show at Oregon State University in 1995.
 I have taught painting and drawing in Seattle and Portland since the middle 1990s.
 In 2007, I led a group of artists on a tour of museums, galleries and artist studios in Barcelona.
 I was nominated for the 2013 Northwest Artist Awards.
-You can see my paintings at the William Traver Gallery in Seattle, at Cedar Street Galleries in Honolulu, and at Augen Gallery in Portland, Oregon.
+You can see my paintings at the Traver Gallery in Seattle, at i.e. gallery in Edison, WA., at Cedar Street Galleries in Honolulu, and at Augen Gallery in Portland, Oregon.
+And soon, at Gallery MAR in Carmel, California.